Laboratoire de Physique des Solides: History

 The Laboratory of Solid State Physics was founded by André Guinier, Jacques Friedel and Raimond Castaing in 1959 on the Orsay campus.

 The laboratory had been based in building 210, built for the École Normale, until 1970.
 Then the LPS was moved to building 510 on the Moulon plateau that it still occupies.
 In 1966 the laboratory was part of the Centre de la Recherche Scientifique (CNRS).

 Three founders of the laboratory with Pierre-Gilles have established and developed there three research features that are still presented: reach a relation between material properties and the problems of matter organization, couple experiment with theory and develop physical instrumentation for answering these questions.

-French physict Albert Fert received from the King of Sweden the medal and diplomas of the Physics Nobel Prize on the 10th December 2007.
+French physicist Albert Fert received from the King of Sweden the medal and diplomas of the Physics Nobel Prize on 10 December 2007.
 The award was for discovering the giant magnetoresistance at the Laboratoire de Physique des Solides.
 The work had an impact on electronics created a new form of it- spintronics.